-Amy Gibson is the author of Sex, Wigs & Whispers: Love and Life with Hair Loss and founder of CreatedHair.com and salons.
-Gibson, who has alopecia, herself, provides women and children with education, emotional support, and hair loss solutions.
+Amy Gibson is the author of Sex, Wigs & Whispers: Love and Life with Hair Loss ($21.95, Amazon) and founder of CreatedHair.com and salons.
+Gibson, who has alopecia, provides women and children with education, emotional support, and hair-loss solutions.
 She also created the ResQ Bag, a discreet carry-all for transporting and maintaining wigs.
-She shared this personal story exclusively with FirstforWomen.com.
+She shared this personal story exclusively with FirstForWomen.com.

 One of the most common fears wig wearers have is that their wig will fly off and everyone will know their dear secret.
 Well, they are correct.
 It will fly off, if it's not attached correctly.
 I learned this the hard way.

-I had just lost my hair because of alopecia, a non-contagious autoimmune disorder, and was still dealing with a lot of anxiety and questions--“Who am I now without hair?”
-“Will people know I'm wearing a wig?”
+I had just lost my hair because of alopecia, a non-contagious autoimmune disorder, and I was still dealing with a lot of anxiety and questions: "Who am I now without hair?"
+"Will people know I'm wearing a wig?"
 I was just getting used to the world of wigs and still on a serious learning curve when I agreed to go on a date.

-Before the date I had thought out everything on how to appear normal, from the sitting position I’d take to prevent him from running his fingers through my wig, to acting out how I would stop his hands from getting behind my neck and feeling my wig.
+Before the date, I had thought out everything on how to appear normal, from the sitting position that would prevent him from running his fingers through my wig to acting out how I would stop his hands from getting behind my neck and feeling my wig.

 I immediately pretended to drop something.
 This allowed me to bend over away from Michael's view and grab my wig tape to discreetly re-attach it.

-Then he put his arm around me again.
-I got the feeling he’s checking out my hair.
-But I was so paranoid, I didn’t know what to think.
+Then, he put his arm around me again.
+I got the feeling he was checking out my hair, but I was so paranoid that I didn't know what to think.
 I squirmed away again.

-By the third time he reached around me, I was sure: he’s curious about my hair.
+By the third time he reached around me, I was sure: He was curious about my hair.
 He reached under my wig to fiddle with the hair on the nape of my neck.
-But I don’t have nape hair.
-So he quickly moved his hand away.
+But I don't have nape hair, so he quickly moved his hand away.